-When you own a law firm, or are in management at a law firm, solicitations can end up taking a lot of your time.
+When you own a law firm or are in management at a law firm, solicitations can take a lot of your time.
 You cannot blame individuals and companies for wanting to solicit and generate business.
-For many individuals and companies, they are working off commissions/sales.
+Many individuals and companies work on commissions/sales.
 This makes soliciting business essential for their livelihood.

-But if you do not enunciate and enforce a no solicitation time at your law firm, or have other appropriate procedures, a lot of your time will end up being lost.
-Instead of working on your clients’ cases, and dealing with essential day-to-day responsibilities of running a law firm, you can end up spending a lot of time with salespeople.
+But much of your time will be lost if you do not enunciate and enforce a no-solicitation time at your law firm or have other appropriate procedures.
+Instead of working on your clients’ cases and dealing with essential day-to-day responsibilities of running a law firm, you can spend a lot of time with salespeople.

-For any law firm, there will be countless companies and individuals who will try to sell your law firm goods and services.
+For any law firm, countless companies and individuals will try to sell your law firm goods and services.
 Some common examples include:

 - People who call about endless and various marketing opportunities from online, web, magazine, billboard, paper, radio, TV, etc.

-- Companies who sell office supplies from papers, pens, paper, toner, etc.
+- Companies that sell office supplies, from papers, pens, paper, toner, etc.

-- Investment companies who want to manage your firm’s retirement accounts.
+- Investment companies that want to manage your firm’s retirement accounts.

 - Business gurus who think they can offer you business advice.